lars-wenk/solr4-multicore/README.md

 solr4-multicore
 ===============

-Vagrant puppet configuration for create a solr4 multicore virtual box (UBUNTU ONLY).
+Vagrant puppet configuration for solr4 multicore with tomcat6 as a virtual box (currently UBUNTU ONLY).
 This solution includes also autocomplete configuration.